 - i.
-To the extent that bureaus can use all or nothing offers to secure budget increases, they will tend to have budgets that are larger than those which maximize net benefits for their sponsors (ultimately voters or interest groups). - ii.
-In the case where marginal cost and the demand for the public service under their agency's power are linear, the maximum budget implies that twice as much of the service is provided as would maximize net benefits. - iii.
-[FIGURE from lecture] - E. There are many critics of the Niskanen model.
+To the extent that bureaus can use all or nothing offers to secure budget increases, they will tend to propose budgets that are larger than those which maximize net benefits for their sponsors (ultimately voters or interest groups). - ii.
+In the case where marginal cost and the demand for the public service under their agency's power are linear, the maximum feasible budget is exactly twice as much as would maximize the principal's net benefits. - iii.
+[FIGURE from lecture] - E. There are, however, many critics of the Niskanen model.
 For example: - i.
-Critiques: Migue and Belanger, 1974: objective function is too narrow - ii.
+Critiques: Migue and Belanger, 1974: objective function is too narrow

+- ii.
 Critiques: Breton and Wintrobe, 1975: competition and monitoring possibilities reduce budgets below the Niskanen level. - iii.
-Critiques: Weingast and Moran, 1983: budget maximizing behavior allows budgets, themselves, to be used as a method of bureaucratic control (empirical results from FTC, $R^2 = .50$ )
+Critiques: Weingast and Moran, 1983: budget maximizing behavior allows budgets, themselves, to be used as a method of bureaucratic control (empirical results from FTC, $R^2 = .50$)